What’s the purpose of #DisneyMustPay and the Disney Task Force?

 While Disney has demonstrated to us that they are not willing to investigate the issue without our involvement, this issue is not exclusive to them.
 We advocate for all authors whose contracts have not been honored.
 Ideally, new owners of a property would seek out affected writers to ensure contractual obligations continue to be met.

-The Task Force is comprised of the following associations that advocate for writers and their rights: Science Fiction and Fantasy Writers of America, Inc., (SFWA), the Author's Guild, Horror Writers Association (HWA), National Writers Union, Novelists, Inc., Romance Writers of America (RWA), and Sisters in Crime.
+The Task Force is comprised of the following associations that advocate for writers and their rights: Science Fiction and Fantasy Writers of America, Inc., (SFWA), the Author's Guild, Horror Writers Association (HWA), International Association of Media Tie-In Writers (IAMTW), Mystery Writers of America (MWA), National Writers Union, Novelists, Inc. (NINC), Romance Writers of America (RWA) and Sisters in Crime, and the Writers Guild of America West.

 How do I know if I’m affected?